stil/curl-easy/README.md

 // http://youtu.be/XmSdTa9kaiQ and
 // http://youtu.be/6dC-sm5SWiU

+// Init queue of requests
 $queue = new \cURL\RequestsQueue;
+// Set default options for all requests in queue
 $queue->getDefaultOptions()
 	->set(CURLOPT_TIMEOUT, 5)
 	->set(CURLOPT_RETURNTRANSFER, true);
+// Set function to be executed when request will be completed
 $queue->onRequestComplete(function($queue, $request){
 	$json = $request->getContent(); // Returns content of response
     $feed = json_decode($json, true);